 - 1. The principle of combining, in an object, the data that describes its state and the operations that can be performed on the data is called . - 2.
-The data and operations of an object that are visible externally comprise its . - 3.
+The data and operations of an object that are visible externally comprise its - 3.
 The data and operations of an object that are not visible externally comprise its

-4. based on similarity of properties.
-5. The principle of allows objects that belong to different classes to respond distinctively to identical messages.
-6. The activity of the SDLC involves understanding and documenting user requirement.
-7. The activity of the SDLC involves choosing a system structure capable of satisfying the Requirements Specification.
-8. During the activity of the SDLC, the software is actually written.
-9. The activity of the SDLC aims at ensuring the software is of suitable quality.
-10. A is a pattern, or blueprint, used to construct actual 11.
-A development process that uses experimental software to better understand user requirements is
+- 4. The principle of allows object-oriented designers to classify objects based on similarity of properties. - 5.
+The principle of allows objects that belong to different classes to respond distinctively to identical messages. - 6.
+The activity of the SDLC involves understanding and documenting user requirement. - 7.
+The activity of the SDLC involves choosing a system structure capable of satisfying the Requirements Specification. - 8.
+During the activity of the SDLC, the software is actually written. - 9.
+The activity of the SDLC aims at ensuring the software is of suitable quality. - 10.
+A is a pattern, or blueprint, used to construct actual . - 11.
+A development process that uses experimental software to better understand user requirements is .